-The optional attribute notes is meant to contain documentation information such as authors, date, version, etc. of a specification.
+The optional attribute notes is meant to contain documentation information such as authors, date, version, etc. of a specification, although this information could also be provided by more specific user-defined attributes.

 4.1 SMT-LIB Logics

 The SMT-LIB format allows the explicit definition of sublogics of its main logic many-sorted first-order logic with equality-that restrict both the main logic's syntax and semantics.
 A new (sub)logic is defined in the SMT-LIB language by a logic declaration whose abstract syntax is provided in Figure 5.